Cold Sore vs. Pimple: How to Tell the Difference

 Since a cold sore happens from a viral infection and a pimple occurs from bacteria, treatment will focus on fighting each separate pathogen.

 Cold sores do not currently have a long-lasting cure.
 However, there are treatment options that can shorten the healing time of the sores on your face.
 You may try using prescription antivirals from your doctor in lotion, pill, or cream form.
-For best results without a prescription, we recommend using our new product, the Luminance RED, which can shorten cold sore duration with LED light technology.
+For best results without a prescription, we recommend using our new product, the Luminance RED, which can shorten which can reduce pain, inflammation, and redness associated with the cold sore and help promote tissue repair. with LED light technology.

-Use an FDA-Cleared, Proven Treatment Method for Cold Sore Care
+Use an FDA-Registered, Proven Treatment Method for Cold Sore Care

 If you have a cold sore, you may have tried mostly ineffective, over-the-counter products in the past.
 Today a much more effective, LED low-intensity laser therapy exists, and the technology behind the Luminance RED device has proven to work in clinical studies.
 These studies have shown a 77% reduction in pain and a 49% faster healing time compared to a placebo or no treatment.